sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 = 5.3.3 =

  Added: Compatibility for WordPress 4.9
- Moved: User import as an add-on.
+ Moved: Users import as an add-on.
  Removed: Export

 = 5.3.2 =